How to Pressure Wash a House: Achieving Professional Results at Home

 You can also ask for help from someone in your family to make sure that the hose does not get tangled or stuck in the process, ensuring that things will proceed smoothly.

-Ensure that you have soaked all the plantings and flowerbeds around your house with a garden hose before pressure washing.
+Make sure you've soaked all the plantings and flowerbeds around your house with a garden hose before pressure washing.
 When the soil is saturated with water, it will help dilute the soap, making sure that the plants will not absorb any of the cleaning solutions.

-Step 1: Rinse the exterior
+Step 1: Rinse the Exterior

 While you could definitely do that, rinsing the area before spraying it with soap can remove dirt, dust, any loose debris, improving the effectiveness of soap later by enabling it to clean difficult areas.